 This vitamin is necessary for energy production and proper growth.
 Riboflavin is a precursor to two co-enzymes: Flavin Adenine Dinucleotide (FAD) and Flavin Mononucleotide (FMN).
 Co-enzymes are molecules that carry chemical compounds between two enzymes—very important to transport many substances in the body.
 Being a precursor simply means that the equine body uses B2 to make the co-enzymes.

 Niacin is one of those vitamins that is essential to almost everything your horse does.
 It is involved in the metabolism of fats, carbohydrates, and amino acids.
 It also functions as a vasodilator and helps to increase blood flow to the extremities.
-Niacin has been shown to be helpful in preventing digestive tract disorders such as ulcers in the horse.
+Niacin has been shown to be helpful in preventing digestive tract disorders in the horse.

 This vitamin is part of the enzyme system and has numerous functions in the body.
 It is necessary in converting proteins, carbohydrates, and fat into energy.